This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 To summarise, it’s best not to waste your money on a plant based Omega 3 supplement, and even more wasteful to buy combination oils or tablets containing Omega 6 and 9.
 It’s more than likely you’re getting enough of those already.

-The only Omega 3 supplement I use and recommend is Life & Soul Liquid.
+The only Omega 3 supplement I use and recommend is Life & Soul Omega 3 fish oil.
 This is due to its quality and being independently certified by IFOS (International Fish Oil Standards).
 It also delivers an effective dose of EPA and DHA without our bodies having to do anything to convert it.
 It’s great.

 Although this may seem like a shameless plug I have, and only ever will, endorse products I truly believe in.
 Besides, you’re reading this, so you were obviously curious and it would be remiss not to tell you where to get the best of the best.
 Right?